superfly/docs/apps/deploy-app.html.md

 ### Deployment strategy
 You can specify `rolling` deployment (wait for each Machine to be successfully deployed before starting the update of the next one), or `immediate` deployment (go ahead and bring all instances down for update at once).

+Nomad only: Legacy apps can continue to use `canary` and `bluegreen` deployment strategies.

 ```cmd
 fly deploy